jingzzeng/TRES/README.md

 ## Example

-This is a basic example which shows you how to use function `TRR.fit` in Tensor Response Regression (TRR) model with least square.
+This is a basic example providing you a guidance on how to use the primary function `TRR.fit` and several **S**3 methods in Tensor Response Regression (TRR) model.
+The ordinary least square method and 1D envelope method are implemented.

 ``` r
 library(TRES)